Stocks gain on optimism over economic recovery

 In commodities, U.S. crude futures settled at $61/91 per barrel, down 0.37%.
 Brent futures settled at $65.65 per barrel, down 0.70%.

-Reporting by Matt Scuffham and Tommy Wilkes; Editing by Ed Osmond, Will Dunham, Bernadette Baum and Dan Grebler
+Reporting by Matt Scuffham; Editing by Ed Osmond, Will Dunham, Bernadette Baum, Dan Grebler and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.